pyscaffold/dsproject-demo/README.md

 # demo-dsproject

-Demonstration of a project generated with the Data Science project extension of PyScaffold
+> Demonstration of a project generated with the Data Science project extension of PyScaffold

-## Description

 A longer description of your project goes here...